Published online Sep 14, 2018. doi: 10.3748/wjg.v24.i34.3884

 Published online: September 14, 2018

-In conclusion, FMNL3 plays a positive role in CRC cell proliferation, invasion and migration.
-In addition, FMNL3 activates the RhoC/FAK signaling pathway via its interaction with RhoC.
-FMNL3 also regulates RhoC-dependent remodeling of actin-based protrusions, such as filopodia and lamellipodia, to promote CRC cell invasion.
+Core tip: Formin-like 3 (FMNL3) belongs to the subfamily of diaphanous-related formins, which govern the actin-dependent processes, including cell motility and invasion.
+The increased expression of FMNL3 in colorectal carcinoma (CRC) was shown to contribute to metastasis and poor prognosis of patients in previous studies, however its regulatory mechanism remains unclear.
+This work reveals that FMNL3 plays a positive role in CRC cell proliferation, invasion and migration.
+Moreover, FMNL3 activates the RhoC/FAK signaling pathway, and also regulates RhoC-dependent remodeling of actin-based protrusion, such as filopodia and lamellipodia, to promote CRC cell invasion.
 FMNL3 can be applied as a promising specific biomarker for CRC progression and metastasis.